christian-mv/FreeNoiseMap-FNM/README.md

 # FNM

-Universal multi-platform free environmental noise modelling software targeting the main desktop and mobile operating systems as well as the web.
+Multi-platform free environmental noise modelling software targeting the main desktop and mobile operating systems as well as the web.

-## Try out FNM in your browser (limited)[Here](https://christian-mv.github.io/Free_Noise_Map_Demo/FreeNoiseMap.html)
+## Try out FNM in your browser (limited) [Here](https://christian-mv.github.io/Free_Noise_Map_Demo/FreeNoiseMap.html)

-FNM is being developed in C++.
-An implementation for web is intended, however, it might be limited by the suport of webassemebly in Qt.
-It is recommended to compile the source code to native implementations such as linux, windows and mac.
+FNM is a piece of software developed in C++.
+An implementation for web is intended, but it might be limited by the suport of webassemebly in Qt.
+It is recommended to compile the source code to native implementations such as linux, windows, and mac.

 ## FNM supports the following systems: